- What other names is Aconite known by?

-Some people apply aconite to the skin in liniment as a "counterirritant" for treating facial pain
+Some people apply aconite to the skin in liniment as a "counterirritant" for treating facial pain, joint pain, and leg pain (sciatica).

 Insufficient Evidence to Rate Effectiveness for...